BarbaraBoeters/barbaraboeters-project/REPORT.md

 - addPhoto() -> presents the image picker
 - stepperAction() -> handles the stepper and only allows you to choose an interval between 1 and 30 with 1 step at a time.
 - addPlant() -> quite a complex function which forces you to first choose your location.
 It pushes the information to Firebase Database and Storage
-- onCancel() -> cancels adding a plant and brings you back to MyGardenViewController
 - alertError() -> function that is called when there is an error

 Extention: